Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Orbimint supports future adoption of cross-chain messaging standards like IBC and Chainlink CCIP, ensuring secure and verifiable communication across heterogeneous blockchains.
 Cross-chain tokens are auto-wrapped on import/export, maintaining integrity during bridge interactions.
 Orbimint is not siloed.
 Its C++ core is deliberately crafted with interoperability hooks and low-level compatibility bridges in mind.
-As blockchain ecosystems mature and fragment across L1s, L2s, and sidechains, Orbimint embraces multi-chain adaptability without sacrificing speed or security.
+As blockchain ecosystems mature and fragment across L1s, L2s, and sidechains, ORB-MULTIBLCK embraces multi-chain adaptability without sacrificing speed or security.

 Bridging Made Modular:
 Orbimint uses a modular architecture where core ledger logic, smart contract handlers, and